aayla-secura/youtube-wordpress-middleware/README.md

 1. Install the plugin.
 2. Set your API key in its settings page (alternatively provide it to each API query).
 3. Enabled the endpoints you want to enable.
-4. Optionally restrict certain parameter values such as `channelId` etc.
+4. Optionally apply parameter restrictions in settings.
 5. Use the REST API endpoints.

 # API endpoints